christopherfj/CombiningRegExs_IDEAL2023/README.md

 by Christopher A. Flores, and Rodrigo Verschae

-Submitted to the 24th International Conference on Intelligent Data Engineering and Automated Learning (IDEAL), 2023
+Submitted to the 24th International Conference on Intelligent Data Engineering and Automated Learning (IDEAL), Évora, Portugal, 2023